Acupressure Points for Gas Relieve and Prevention

 Union Valley

-Outer Gate – one can find this point by using a 3-finger width above your wrist crease, on the outer side of your hand, and great for relieving vomiting and nausea associated with gas.
+Outer Gate – locate this point by placing a 3-finger width above your wrist crease, on the outer side of your hand, which is excellent for relieving vomiting and nausea associated with gas.

 Crooked Pond – this pain-reducing point is found at the top of your elbow crease, at the edge of the joint.
 Applying pressure to this point helps to relieve abdominal pain, diarrhea, and constipation.